-How Create a Great Web Resume for Teaching English Abroad
+How to Create Web Resumes to Get Work Teaching English Abroad

 Unlike most job searches, landing a job abroad is usually done via the Internet.
 Most teaching jobs are advertised on the web and most demand a response via email.
 This method of job searching, therefore, requires a somewhat modified approach.
 A web resume is a little different than a paper one, and has many advantages.